FintechLabZ/SHRK-RoadMap/White Paper.md

 Value Transfer

-$SHRK is the central unit of account and value transfer between the various stakeholders within the Quantum FinTech ecosystem.
+$SHRK is the central Unit of Account and Value Transfer between the various Stakeholders within the Quantum FinTech Ecosystem.
 There are numerous types of transactions that can take place:

  1.)
 Revenue Transactions: DEVs gets paid in $shark for services or products.
- If revenue is received in $Shark, the tokens go back into the Shark treasury wallet for further growth.
+ If revenue is received in $Shark, the Tokens go back into the Shark treasury wallet for further growth.
 2.)
 Expense Transactions : Shark incurs recurring expenses to fund operations and growth.
 It can often pay expenses directly in $shrk.